ropensci-review-tools/srr/README.md

-People intending to develop packages for submission to our system for peer reviewing statistical software will need to follow the following three general steps.
+People intending to develop packages for submission to our system for peer reviewing statistical software will need to follow the following general steps.
 Note that, while the `rssr` package has a few functions which developers may call directly to aid their submission process, most functionality of this package is implemented via custom [`roxygen2` “roclets”](https://roxygen2.r-lib.org).
-The third of the following steps describes how to link your package with package in order to use these roclets.
+The third of the following steps describes how to link your package with `rssr` in order to use these roclets.

 1. Ensure the package successfully passes all [`autotest`](https://github.com/ropenscilabs/autotest) tests,